JKX-yy/ITN-/README.md

 ```
 FactoryTaskNutBoltPickPlaceGPT
+First, you need to change all the module_paths in ITN-/isaacgymenvs/isaacgymenvs/cfg/skill-space/skill-space.yaml to your own absolute addresses.
 As long as the parameter is_transfor=True is_adapt_w=True. you need to open rl_games/rl_games/algos_torch/network_builder.py and comment out the default class A2CBuilder(NetworkBuilder) (# NO_TRANSFER).
 Free the class A2CBuilder(NetworkBuilder)# #ITN.
 In all other cases use default class A2CBuilder(NetworkBuilder).

 ```